 Once an industry P/E ratio is identified all stocks that have a P/E ratio at or above it can be screen out.
 More conservative investors might even choose a slightly lower P/E in order to more aggressively target deep value plays.

-P/E to Growth (PEG) Less than 1
+Price Earnings to Growth (PEG) Ratio Less than 1

 The Price Earnings to Growth (PEG) ratio is an excellent metric and is especially useful for high-growth firms.
 The ratio compares the P/E ratio to the growth of earnings per share (EPS) - clearly, firms that have earnings per share (EPS) growth might allow for greater accommodation of higher P/E ratios because you are paying for future growth.